Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Coupling control of optomechanical systems

-where the optical mode is driven by a weak monochromatic field with ${{\omega _{{L_a}}}}$ and ${\Omega _a}$ being the driving frequency and complex amplitude, respectively.
-The mechanical mode, on the other hand, is driven by a strong monochromatic field, where ${{\omega _{{L_b}}}}$ and ${\Omega _b}$ are the driving frequency and complex amplitude, respectively.
-The total Hamiltonian of the closed system is now given by $H_{\rm{S}}^{\rm{P}}\left( t \right) = H_{{\rm{FP}}}^{{\rm{app}}} + {H_{\rm{d}}}\left( t \right)$.
+where the optical mode is coherently driven by a weak monochromatic field (thereby operating in the few-photon regime) with ${{\omega _{{L_a}}}}$ and ${\Omega _a}$ being the driving frequency and complex amplitude, respectively.
+The mechanical mode, on the other hand, is coherently driven by a strong monochromatic field (leading to the excitation of a finite number of phonons), where ${{\omega _{{L_b}}}}$ and ${\Omega _b}$ are the driving frequency and complex amplitude, respectively.
+The total Hamiltonian of the closed system is now given by $H_{\rm{S}}^{\rm{O}}\left( t \right) = H_{{\rm{O}}}^{{\rm{app}}} + {H_{\rm{d}}}\left( t \right)$.
 To make the Hamiltonian independent of time, we then move to the rotating frame of the frequency, which makes the Hamiltonian of the closed system as follows: